fricciardi/datetime2/src/docs/index.rst

    in a single Python    :class:`fractions.Fraction`.
 The only attribute of this class is: :attr:`days`.

-   .. versionadded:: 1.0
-      :class:`TimeDelta` will be completed at latest in version 1.0.
-It currently is a stub.

-These four core class are of little use as defined above.
+These core classes are of little use as defined above.
 Indeed, :mod:`datetime2` is able to interface with different calendars and time representations.
 The syntax to access these calendars and representations is through the attribute paradigm.
 E.g.: the core classes and their instances will